Free online python code formatter - Format and beautify code

 6. Real-World Use Cases of Python

-Python is a truly general-purpose language used across industries and domains.
-Key use cases include:
+Python is a general-purpose language used across industries.
+Examples include:

-• Web Development: Frameworks like Django and Flask power robust web applications.
+• Web Development: Django and Flask power robust applications.

-• Data Science: Libraries like NumPy, pandas, and matplotlib make Python ideal for analysis and visualization.
+• Data Science: NumPy, pandas, matplotlib make it ideal for analysis.

-• Machine Learning: TensorFlow, Scikit-learn, and PyTorch enable powerful AI development.
+• Machine Learning: TensorFlow, PyTorch enable AI development.

-• Scripting & Automation: Ideal for writing cron jobs, file handling, scraping, and system tasks.
+• Scripting & Automation: Perfect for cron jobs, scraping, and system tasks.

-• APIs & Backend Services: Build RESTful APIs and microservices using frameworks like FastAPI.
+• APIs & Backend: Build RESTful APIs and microservices using FastAPI.

-• Testing & DevOps: Widely used in CI/CD pipelines and unit testing frameworks (pytest, unittest).
+• Testing & DevOps: Widely used in CI/CD pipelines and testing.

-• Education: The go-to language for teaching programming in schools and universities.
+• Education: The go-to language for teaching programming.

 7. Conclusion